-Visit one of Tokyo’s oldest surviving landscape gardens set in the city center.
+Visit one of Tokyo’s oldest surviving landscape gardens.

-Next to the Tokyo Dome in the heart of the city sits Koishikawa Korakuen, a stunning traditional garden first established in 1629 by daimyo lords.
+Next to Tokyo's famous baseball dome lies Koishikawa Korakuen, a traditional garden first established in 1629 by daimyo lords.

-Participants will learn about the purpose and symbolism of the features of this Edo-era garden, as well as the social history of the time.
+During this autumn tour to the stunning surroundings, participants will learn about the purpose and symbolism of the features of this Edo-era garden and how society functioned at the time.